EBI-Metagenomics/dotenv/README.md

 # dotenv

-Reads key-value pairs from a `.env` file
+C library that reads key-value pairs from a `.env` file

 ## Description